 You can also use the tokenization feature when migrating existing customers in Stripe to Chargent.
-This is useful because the customer tokens can easily be exported and imported into Salesforce, whereas credit card numbers cannot generally.
+This is useful because the customer tokens can easily be exported and imported into Salesforce, whereas credit card numbers cannot.

-Stripe tokens start with cus_.
+Stripe tokens are strings of letters and numbers that start with cus_.
 Click Customers on the left and export on the upper right to get the data you need to import your customers into Salesforce.
 Insert the id column in the export file to the Chargent Token field to complete the migration.
 We recommend setting a Stripe test gateway record in Salesforce using the test credentials from Stripe, per the instructions above, then running it in parallel to your current system for a full month to validate that all is correct.

 - Never Clear: Chargent will not remove any card data automatically.

 - Clear After Successful Charge: Chargent will clear the credit card number, expiration dates and card security code only after a successful charge is run.